My Process! How I Do It

 Where do you get bugs from? / "Did you catch all of these??"

 (I commonly tell people this is my favorite question).
 I source my bugs from an ethical and sustainable wholesaler, which is a commonality in the bug world.
 Due to the fragility and short lifespan of most insects, there are countless people around the world who dedicate themselves to repopulating certain bugs via conservation; in this case, not only do these efforts help sustain population numbers but more often than not encourage population increase -- an overall tremendous gain to biodiversity!

 Butterflies and moths in particular only live a few weeks out of their pupate form, so all bugs you see in my shop had lived their full, beautiful life and died of natural causes, while also doing their part to ensure the longevity of their species.
 A win for science and art.

 Do you pin all the bugs yourself?

 I do!
-It was something I learned completely by trial and error (quad scorpio things) and has been one of the more challenging aspects of my craft but I can confidently say I greatly benefited from the time and practice.
+It was something I self-learned completely by trial and error (quad scorpio things) and has been one of the more challenging aspects of my craft but I can confidently say I greatly benefited from the time and practice.
 However I still sweat like a dog when I pin bugs (its so stressful!)